Relativistic mass and modern physics: Introduction

 \section{Introduction}

-Velocity dependent relativistic mass is still popular in teaching of relativity and especially in popular literature.
-Several authors have criticized the use of this historically outdated notion \cite{1,2,3,4,5,6,7} while others find the concept useful \cite{8,9,10,11,12}.
+The notion of velocity-dependent ``relativistic mass'' is still used in the teaching of relativity and especially in the popular literature.
+Several authors have criticized the use of this concept as historically outdated \cite{1,2,3,4,5,6,7}, while others find it useful \cite{8,9,10,11,12,12P}.

-The usage of relativistic mass and ``Einstein's most famous equation $E=mc^2$'' \cite{13} was quite ubiquitous in old textbooks.
-So why should we bother?
-If such renowned experts in the field as Tolman, Born and Fock in the past and Penrose and Rindler today find the concept of relativistic mass useful why not to follow the motto ``All true believers break their eggs at the convenient end'' \cite{14} instead of entering in an endless and arid dispute between Big-Endians and Little-Endians?
+The concept of relativistic mass and ``Einstein's most famous equation $E=mc^2$'' \cite{13} were quite common in old textbooks.
+So why should we challenge it?
+If such renowned experts in the field as Tolman, Born, and Fock in the past and Penrose and Rindler today find the concept of relativistic mass useful, why not to follow the motto ``All true believers break their eggs at the convenient end'' \cite{14}, instead of entering in an endless and arid dispute between Big-Endians and Little-Endians?

 The answer is simple.
-Modern physics offers a picture of reality which is completely different from the classical Newtonian picture.
+Modern physics offers a picture of reality that is completely different from the classical Newtonian picture.
 It is impossible to master this kind of reality if you try to put it in a Procrustean bed of Newtonian concepts.
-Nevertheless this is exactly what the modern education is trying to do.
-And not only in the realm of special relativity. ``Most elementary textbooks and popularization works about quantum physics remain plagued by archaic wordings and formulations'' \cite{15}.
+Nevertheless this is exactly what some modern educators are trying to do.
+This effort is not unique to the realm of special relativity. ``Most elementary textbooks and popularization works about quantum physics remain plagued by archaic wordings and formulations'' \cite{15}.

 Modern civilization depends on advances in science more than ever before.
-On the other hand the current practice of teaching does not cultivate the conceptual critical thinking skills and is still oriented on the authoritarian teaching traditions.
-Archaic concepts in teaching obscure vision of the world offered by modern physics. ``Upon failure to develop this vision, necessarily critical, we can find ourselves in a world of machines, both physical and intellectual, that would work fairly well, but we would not understand them any more.
-This means that the progress of science is not guaranteed'' \cite{16}.
+It is of crucial importance to cultivate conceptual critical thinking skills in current practice of teaching and avoid authoritarian teaching traditions \cite{16}.